divyagopathi/Student_Attendance_system/README.md

 # CodeAlpha_Student_Attendance_system
-Student Attendance system using Java
+Student Attendance system by using Java.